Marci Harris: 2010–present: POPVOX

 Harris reportedly had the idea for POPVOX while working for Pete Stark, noticing that members Congress often received a large amount of input from the public, but oftentimes failed to organize it efficiently enough to employ it constructively.
-After leaving her position as a congressional staffer in 2010, Marci co-founded POPVOX with Radha Chaudhry.
+After leaving her position as a congressional staffer in 2010, Marci co-founded POPVOX with Radha Choudhry.
 The website contains public information about bills that are introduced in Congress.
 Advocacy organizations can register for a profile on the website and include their positions on certain bills, stating whether they support them or oppose them.
 The website won the SxSW BizSpark Accelerator startup competition in 2011 and was named one of the Top Open Government Websites by Read Write Web.

 In addition to running POPVOX, Marci has served on the board of LaunchTN, an organization aimed at fostering entrepreneurship in Tennessee.
 Additionally, she mentors at Code for America Accelerator in San Francisco, California.

-She has employed the help of her brother, who serves as COO of the website.